abdeldjalile-lafkir/abdeldjalile-lafkir/README.md

 #

-Some technologies I had messed with include TypeScript, Python, and C++ for building web apps and performance‑sensitive code,
+Some technologies I had messed with include TypeScript, Python, and Cplusplus for building web apps and performance‑sensitive code,